Suining Sichuan, China Travel Guide

 Limited for international tourists in Suining, more common in rural, ethnically diverse areas of China.

-Possible through local connections; not typically marketed to international tourists but offer insight into local produce.
+Possible through connections with locals; not typically marketed to international tourists but offer a glimpse into local produce.

 Local food festivals may occur, often tied to agricultural seasons or traditional holidays.
 Information is usually found locally upon arrival.